tldr-pages/tldr/pages/common/pg_isready.md

 `pg_isready --host={{hostname}} --port={{port}}`

-- Run connection status quietly:
+- Check connection status displaying a message only when the connection fails:

 `pg_isready --quiet`